n0bisuke/kvdb-client/README.md

 # kvdb-client

 A simple Node.js client for KVdb.io.
+This is a third-party, unofficial SDK.

 ## Install